What Is an Insurance Rider?

 - Water backups: Homeowners are sometimes surprised to learn that standard policies don’t cover water damage from backed up drains or sump pump issues.
 Since water damage to furniture and your home’s structures could be expensive, you might want to consider a rider.

 - Extended replacement cost coverage: Let’s say that, after a disaster, everyone in your community is trying to rebuild and is looking for construction materials and labor.
 That increased demand raises the cost of rebuilding your home — possibly above the limits in your policy.
-You might consider adding an extended replacement cost rider.
+You might consider adding an extended replacement cost rider to cover these costs.

 - Building codes coverage: Occasionally, cities implement new building codes.
 Those new requirements could mean that it would be more expensive to repair or rebuild your home.
 You might look into building codes coverage (also known as ordinance or law coverage), a rider which pays these increased costs.